 Each of these 14 selected cases from 2009–2012 has been thoroughly documented, peer-reviewed and edited.
 They cover four continents (Asia, the Americas, Europe, and Oceania) and both business and public organizations.
 The industries covered range from extractive industries, the energy industry, consumer products, pulp and paper, movies, media, municipal affairs, academia, banking, and the drug industry.
 The book is split into three sections: 'Community and Environment'; 'Human Rights and Business'; and 'Ethics and Policy'.
-As with the previous volume, these cases are all supported by teaching guidance and comprehensive teaching notes available free of charge to faculty.

 The importance of a rounded look at CSR cannot be over-estimated.
 If CSR is to be more than a PR programme, then it is necessary to examine how things have gone badly as well as how things have gone well.
 For academic research and teaching, it is vital.
 There is no shortage of positive case studies out there, but there is a dearth of critical ones.
 In 2009 Raufflet and Mills produced the first volume of Dark Side, containing case studies that illustrated how things can go wrong between businesses and society.
 Now, four years later, here is another volume of critical case studies.